Bubbajohn1/drawing/README.md

 * 2: Its built with more features
 * 3: idk

+## features
+* 1: table to store all drawings, hidden objects, and signals
+* 2: ...

 ## getting started
 import it to your lua script by pasting this somewhere:
 ```lua